crystal-lang/crystal/_gitbook/syntax_and_semantics/generics.md

 MyBox.new(1)
 ```

-and then check what the compiler inferred with `crystal hierarchy file.cr`, we get:
+and then check what the compiler inferred with `crystal tool hierarchy file.cr`, we get:

 ```
 +- class MyBox